-Substance Abuse Counselor-Westchester County Location
+Substance Abuse Specialist-Westchester County Location

 The Substance Abuse Specialist, under the direction of the Substance Abuse Specialist Supervisor conducts assessments and determines level of care to parents and children who are involved with Westchester County Department Social Services Child Welfare Unit.
 These assessments are to be performed at Child Welfare Unit’s request, either at the Child Welfare Unit or in the client’s home, and results are shared with case worker staff.